 - 1 cup zucchini -peeled and chopped into bite-sized pieces

-- 1/2 cup tomato -chopped (I used about 3 cocktail tomatoes)
+- 1/2 cup tomato -chopped (I removed interior membrane of tomatoes)

 - 1/4 cup pine nuts